llxxbb/Nature/doc/EN/help/relation.md

 # Relation

-It is used to define the upstream and downstream relationship between two `Meta`, and its definition is stored in the data table: relation.
+It is used to define the upstream and downstream relationship between two `Meta`, and its definition stored in the data table: relation.

 ## 定义 `Relation`